Blowing Star Formation Away in AGN Hosts (BAH) -- III. Serendipitous discovery of a $z\sim2.9$ star-forming galaxy lensed by the galactic bulge of CGCG 012-070 using JWST NIRSpec: Results

 \section{Results}

-In Fig.~\ref{fig:cgcg}, we present an image of the continuum at 2.0 $\mu$m extracted from the NIRSpec data cube, along with flux maps for the [\ion{Fe}{II}]\:1.6440\:$\mu$m, Pa$\alpha$, and H$_2$\:2.1218$\:\mu$m emission lines.
-These maps were created by integrating the spectra over a 1500 km\:s$^{-1}$ window centered on each emission line, after subtracting stellar population contribution obtained using the pPXF code \citep{Cappellari2023} in combination with the E-MILES templates \citep{Vazdekis2016}.
-The bottom panel shows the integrated nuclear spectrum integrated within a 0\farcs25 radius aperture in black, while the underlying stellar continuum is shown in red and the gas emission spectrum is shown in blue.
-The continuum image follows the same orientation as the large-scale disc, elongated along position angle PA$\approx$107$^\circ$ \citep{Adelman08}.
-The emission-line flux distributions peak at the galaxy's nucleus, with weaker extended emission detected up to $\sim$2$^{\prime\prime}$ from it.

 Through visual inspection of the NIRSpec data cube, we identified three components that are not associated with the galaxy but rather with a background object.
 These components are detected through the H$\beta$, [\ion{O} {III}]\:$\lambda\lambda4959,5007$, and H$\alpha$ emission lines.
 The top panels of Fig.~\ref{fig:lens} display the observed flux distributions for [\ion{O}{III}]\:$\lambda5007$ and H$\alpha$, along with a composite image combining the [\ion{O}{III}]\:$\lambda5007$ emission (in red) and the continuum image of CGCG 012-070 (in green).
-The emission line maps were obtained by directly integrating the line profiles over velocity windows of 1500 km\:s$^{-1}$.
+The emission line maps were obtained by directly integrating the line profiles over velocity windows of 1500 km\:s$^{-1}$, after subtracting stellar population contribution obtained using the pPXF code \citep{Cappellari2023} in combination with the E-MILES templates \citep{Vazdekis2016}.
 Only spaxels where lines are detected with signal-to-noise $snr>5$ are shown and components are labeled A, B, and C in the [\ion{O}{III}]\:$\lambda5007$ flux map.
 Component A exhibits an arc-shaped emission, whereas components B and C appear more point-like.
-The bottom panels of Fig.~\ref{fig:lens} show the integrated spectra for each component.
-The insets in the spectra highlight the regions around the emission lines of the background object.
+The bottom panel of Fig.~\ref{fig:lens} shows the integrated spectrum for for component A. The insets highlight the regions around the emission lines of the background object.
 The emission lines [\ion{Fe}{II}]\:1.8298\:$\mu$m and H$_2$\:2.4237\:$\mu$m, from the foreground galaxy, are also labeled.
 These emission lines do not affect the flux measurements of the background object's lines, as they are outside the integration spectral windows.
+The spectra for the other two components are shown in Fig.~\ref{fig:spec}.

 The emission components of the background source closely resemble those of strong gravitational lenses observed in other galaxies \citep[e.g.][]{Treu11,Galbany18,EuclidA,EuclidB}, supporting their interpretation as such.
 Using the spectra of these components, we estimated the redshift for each one based on the emission lines.
 Using the [\ion{O}{III}]\:$\lambda5007$ line, we derive redshifts of 2.8871, 2.8869, and 2.8844 for components A, B, and C, respectively.
 Similarly, from the H$\alpha$ line, we estimate redshifts of 2.8872 and 2.8873 for components A and B. The mean redshift is $\langle z \rangle = 2.8866 \pm 0.0011$, where the uncertainty represents the standard deviation of the mean.